Statistical inference for multivariate extremes via a geometric approach: Statistical inference

 A key aspect of our proposed geometric framework for statistical inference is that we can use simulation from the fitted model to estimate probabilities of lying in extreme regions, enabling extrapolation outside the range of the observed data.
 Up to this point, we have focused on the conditional distribution of $R|\{\bm{W}=\bm{w},R>r_0(\bm{w})\}$.
 In order to perform extrapolation and estimate multivariate tail probabilities, we need realizations of the distribution of $\bm{X}$ in some suitably extreme region.
 Notationally it is helpful to introduce an alternative radial variable, $R' = R / r_0(\bm{W})$, so that $\bm{X} = R\bm{W} = R' r_0(\bm{W})\bm{W}$.
 Given a particular value of $\bm{W}=\bm{w}$, our extreme region to date has been $\{R>r_0(\bm{w})\}$.
 Now considering our extreme region across all $(R,\bm{W})$ values, this corresponds to $\{R'>1\}$.
 In Figure~\ref{fig:r0w}, all points above the red line / surface in the top row are those with $\{R'>1\}$.

 We focus initially on simulating an arbitrary number of points satisfying the conditioning event $\{R'>1\}$, and discuss below adaptations for simulating above higher thresholds.
-To get draws from the distribution of $\bm{X}|R'>1$, we require simulation from two components, which are multiplied together: \begin{enumerate}[(i)] \item the distribution of $\bm{W}|R'>1$; \item the distribution of $R|\{\bm{W}=\bm{w},R>r_0(\bm{w})\}$. \end{enumerate}
+To get draws from the distribution of $\bm{X}|R'>1$, we \editm{multiply simulations from two components:} \begin{enumerate}[(i)] \item the distribution of $\bm{W}|R'>1$; \item the distribution of $R|\{\bm{W}=\bm{w},R>r_0(\bm{w})\}$. \end{enumerate}

-The second of these is a simple case of simulating from the fitted truncated gamma distribution, which can be done exactly via the probability integral transform.
+The second of these is a simple case of simulating from the fitted truncated gamma distribution, which can be done via the inverse probability integral transform using standard efficient algorithms to calculate the gamma quantile function.
 For the first of these, we may either resample from the empirical distribution of $\bm{W}|R'>1$, or we could fit a parametric model to such samples and simulate from this.
 We opt for the former in this work, and note the latter as a potential line of future investigation.
 Figure~\ref{fig:simulation} shows 5000 draws simulated from $\bm{X}|R'>1$, based on a model fitted to 2500 data points.

 To estimate the probability of lying in extreme sets, we exploit the simple equation